 With the exploding numbers of wineries on the Central Coast, Atascadero is certainly not left out, with over a dozen wineries dotting its countryside.

-And the best way to visit all them is by following the “Atascadero Wine Trail.”
+And the best way to visit all of them is by following the “Atascadero Wine Trail.”

-Designed to take wine-tasting visitors directly to the doorsteps of each winery, the trail allows oenophiles the opportunity to discover the “secret” wine destinations in Northern San Luis Obispo County.
+Designed to take wine-tasting visitors directly to each winery’s doorsteps, the trail allows oenophiles the opportunity to discover the “secret” wine destinations in Northern San Luis Obispo County.

 Santa Margarita Ranch